 The number of people consuming vegetarian products is growing

-In 2000, 1 percent of adult Poles admitted not eating meat, today – 3.2 percent.
-About half a million Poles (1.6%) use the Lacto-Vegetarian diet, meaning they do not eat meat and fish, and the basis of their food are dairy products, eggs, vegetables and fruits.
-Another 1.6 percent. people are vegan, that is, limits their diet to vegetable products only.
-More and more people aspire to the title of vegetarians: 3.7 percent.
-In this way, the respondents identified themselves by admitting that they sporadically eat fish and meat.
+In 2000, 1% of adult Poles admitted that they do not eat meat.
+Today it is already 3.2% of Polish consumers.
+About half a million Poles (1.6%) follow a vegetarian diet, which means that they do not eat meat and fish.
+The basis of their diet is dairy products, eggs, vegetables and fruits.
+Another 1.6% are vegans.
+This means that they limit their diet to plant products only.
+More and more people aspire to become vegetarians (3.7%).

 Despite this, as many as 41% of Poles still believe that vegetarianism is very unhealthy.
 While many of us are against eliminating meat from our diet, we still eat less every year.
 The consumption of meat in Poland due to all market research studies in Poland, shows that 67.5 kg per capita (in 2010 it was 73.7 kg).

 What makes us switch to a vegan / vegetarian diet?